alexei-matveev/bgy3d/test-qm/uranyl/sym/README.txt

    reason in one case the value is negative even though GP/GP is supposed to be a minimum.
 This is also a measure of internal energy difference between PCM and GP geometries of the complex.

+5) The GP/RISM row abbreviated as gp/rs in the table is the SCF energy at the  end of combined  QM+RISM geometry optimization.
+It happens not to contain the RISM term which is added afte SCF.

 Using optimized PCM  geometries one could estimate the  dG by the RISM